didx-xyz/aries-cloudapi-python/docs/Common Steps.md

 holder to store the credential by posting to `/v1/issuer/credentials/{credential_exchange_id}/store`
 8. (Optional) Get yor credentials from your wallet (`wallet/credentials`) check whether the credential is actually stored.
-You can also check this via the webhooks/sse.
+You can also check this via waypoint.

 ## Verifying a Credential